alfahami/banking/README.md

 1. **3-Tier Architecture (POJOs / Repository / Presentation)**
    - Pros: Clean separation of layers.
    - Cons: Required both an `Account` entity and a separate `AccountService` implementation.
-Would have required renaming the entity (e.g., `AccountData`) — too much structure for a simple app.
+Would have required renaming the entity (e.g., `AccountData`); too much structure for a simple app.

 2. **All-in-One `Account` Class**
    - Pros: Simple to wire up.